WebAhead/js-recap/README.md

   <li> Read about the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort" traget="_blank">array.sort()</a> method</li>
   <li>Consider the best way to sort such an array</li>
   <li>What happens when you have both upper and lower case in the same array?</li>
+  <li>The test function doesn't work on this challenge.
+Make sure to hit 'Submit' instead.</li>
   </ul>
   </details>